coderwyc/learngit/README.md

 # learngit
 example for how to use github
-Create an new branch dev
+Create a new branch dev
+Creating a new branch is quick & simple.